 Today’s consumers demand convenience and flexibility.
 These heightened expectations are driving a global digital transformation across a host of sectors—and the legal industry is no exception.

 Legal clients want to be able to pay their fees quickly, easily, and securely.
 In fact, legal clients are not only looking for alternative payment methods, 70% want the ability to have a payment plan.

 The right legal practice management software can make this effortless to offer to your clients.
 But how do you know which one to go with?
 Read on to find out.

-What is a legal payment processing software solution?
+What is a legal billing software?

 Credit and debit card payments

 To make a transaction, the legal payment processing software solution contacts the card issuer to verify whether the card is valid.
-If there is enough available credit (or cash in the checking account) to cover the amount, the transaction proceeds and the payee receives a receipt of the payment.
+If there’s enough available credit (or cash in the checking account) to cover the amount, it proceeds and the payee receives a receipt of the payment.

-Also referred to as an Electronic Funds Transfer (EFT), an eCheck is similar to a paper check.
-It’s a promise to pay and requires checking account and routing numbers.
+An eCheck, which is also referred to as an Electronic Funds Transfer (EFT), is similar to a paper check.
+It’s a promise to pay and requires a checking account and routing numbers.